svm420/Ferram-Aerospace-Research/README.md

 =======================================================
 0.15.10.0V "Lundgren"------------------------------------

+**Note for Kopernicus users: DO NOT overwrite MFI that comes with Kopernicus since it is locked to that particular version**

 Fix principal axes in simulation and other bugfixes ([#23](https://github.com/dkavolis/Ferram-Aerospace-Research/pull/23), [@Rodhern](https://github.com/Rodhern))
 Fix voxelization of most stock engines ([#39](https://github.com/dkavolis/Ferram-Aerospace-Research/pull/39))
 Voxelization correctly handles jettison transforms with part variants ([#39](https://github.com/dkavolis/Ferram-Aerospace-Research/pull/39))